eschen42/aceincl/README.md

 Return platform-specific path to the current directory

 ## iimage.icn

-Procedures to transform data structures into includable Icon declarations and statements
+Procedures to transform data structures into includable Icon declarations and statements.

 #### procedure `iimage(x)` : s
   - Produce Icon code to reproduce value `x`, if possible